Loss-based prior for CART and BART models: Real Data applications

 The data provides 9 different predictors corresponding to different cellular characteristics listed in Table \ref {tab:2_breast_cancer_vars} and 699 observations.
 There are 16 observations with missing Bare Nuclei value, we discard them and use only 683 observations in the analysis.
 The predictors are normalised to vary between 0 and 1.

 The observations are binary in this case and therefore we consider a Bernoulli likelihood with probability given by the value of the tree.
+The probability is modelled with a CART model, so using a single regression tree.
 More formally, given a set of $n$ observations $\mathbf Y \in \{0,1\}^n$ ($n = 683$), a predictors' matrix $\mathbf X \in [0,1]^{n\times p}$ where each row represents an observation with $p$ predictors ($p = 9$), and a tree $T$ with terminal nodes values $M$, we consider

 where $\bx_i$ is the $i$-th row of $\mathbf X$, $p_i$ is the probability of observing $Y_i = 1$, and it is given by the value of the terminal node corresponding to predictor value $\bx_i$, namely $p_i = g(\bx_i, T, M)$.